espressif/esp-iot-bridge/README.md

 ### 1.2 4G Hotspot

-ESP-Bridge device can be equipped with a mobile network module with a SIM card and then convert the cellular network into a Wi-Fi signal.
-The surrounding smart devices can connect to the hotspot from the ESP-Bridge device to gain Internet access.
+ESP-IOT-Bridge device can be equipped with a mobile network module with a SIM card and then convert the cellular network into a Wi-Fi signal.
+The surrounding smart devices can connect to the hotspot from the ESP-IOT-Bridge device to gain Internet access.

 The table below shows modules that are compatible with 4G Cat.1.